thoughtspot/thoughtspot.github.io/pages/admin/troubleshooting/upload_logs_egnyte.md

 ---
-title: [elephant]
+title: [Upload logs to ThoughtSpot Support]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Upload logs to ThoughtSpot Support

 ThoughtSpot Support uses a secure file sever to collect log files or other files needed for troubleshooting.
 You can easily send log files to this file serve directly from the ThoughtSpot instance.

 Before you can upload a file to the secure file server: